jsjoeio/portfolio-rebuild/blog/2018-08-01/index.md

 3. Click on the "Build & Deploy" tab on the left
 4. Inside Deploy Settings > Branch deploys > select "Let me add individual branches" and add the branches you want to deploy.
 5. Next in your Settings, go to Domain Management.
+6. Scroll down to Branch Subdomains and then select the branch you want to deploy as a subdomain.
+7. Click "Create subdomain" and boom! 💣

+_NOTE_ Keep in mind the branch name will be used as the subdomain name.